 Katherine Albrecht, Ed.D.

 Katherine has authored pro-privacy legislation, testified before the Federal Trade Commission and numerous state legislatures, and was appointed as a consumer technology expert by NH Governor John Lynch.
 She co-authored the bestseller Spychips, has granted over 2,000 media interviews with news outlets around the globe, including CBS, NBC, CNN, NPR, Fox News, Good Morning America, the BBC, Wired Magazine, The New York Times, and hundreds more.
 Katherine is currently serving as the Associate Editor of the IEEE Technology & Society Magazine, and she heads the 18,000 member consumer privacy organization, CASPIAN.
-She is currently working on a children's book about the Book of Revelation slated for release this Christmas.

 - A popular media commentator whose views have been featured in over 2,000 radio, television, and print news stories.

 - A dynamic radio personality who has hosted a nationally syndicated daily talk radio show since 2007.
 Katherine's knowledge, eloquence and irreverance, combined with her passion for truth and freedom, have earned her a devoted listener following across the globe.